cgruver/cgruver/_pages/home-lab/lab-build/lab-network-setup.md

    labcli --router -s -e
    ```

-   __Note:__   If you want to see the details of what the init and config scripts are doing, I have a page with the manual instructions here: [Edge Network Router Configuration](/home-lab/edge-router/)
+   __Note:__   If you want to see the details of what labcli scripts are doing, I have a page with the manual instructions here: [Edge Network Router Configuration](/home-lab/edge-router/)

 ### Configure the Internal Network Router